swcarpentry/python-novice-gapminder/_episodes/08-data-frames.md

 > ## Using the dir function to see available methods
 >
 > Python includes a `dir` function that can be used to display all of the available methods (functions) that are built into a data object.
-As an example, the  functions available for a simple list are:
+As an example, the  functions available for a [list data type](https://docs.python.org/3/tutorial/datastructures.html#more-on-lists) are:
 > ~~~
-> potatoes=["Russet","Norkota","Yukon Gold","Pontiac"]
+> potatoes = ["Russet", "Norkota", "Yukon Gold", "Pontiac"]
 > dir(potatoes)
 > ~~~
 > {: .language-python}